Why employer health insurance might not be enough?

 How to use your company health insurance plan/program to your advantage.

-There are only two specific situations in which it might be okay to take a corporate health insurance cover.
+There are only two specific situations in which it might be okay to take a corporate medical insurance plan.

 - The company pays: When it is provided by your company, with no additional cost to you.
 In this case, enjoy it while it lasts.
 As far as possible, use the corporate cover (instead of your personal cover) so you retain all your sum assured plus earn no claim bonuses where applicable.